 At the time the article was last revised Yahya Baba had no recorded disclosures.View Yahya Baba's current disclosures

-Hypertrophic osteoarthropathy (HPOA) is a syndrome characterized by periosteal reaction of the long bones without underlying bone lesion.
-There are a broad range of manifestations, although typically there is symmetrical involvement of the appendicular skeleton.
-Accompanying abnormal soft tissue proliferation is variable and may result in clubbing of the fingers and toes.
+Hypertrophic osteoarthropathy (HOA) is a syndrome characterized by a periosteal reaction of the long bones without an underlying bone lesion.
+There is a broad range of manifestations, although typically there is symmetrical involvement of the appendicular skeleton.
+Accompanying abnormal soft tissue proliferation is variable and may result in the clubbing of the fingers and toes.

 Hypertrophic osteoarthropathy has been given various names including Pierre-Marie syndrome, Bamberger syndrome, osteoarthropatia hypertrophica, Mankowsky syndrome, and Hagner syndrome.

 Hypertrophic osteoarthropathy may refer to either the primary or secondary syndrome, although general usage implies the secondary form, given the rarity of primary hypertrophic osteoarthropathy (also known as pachydermoperiostosis).

 Hypertrophic pulmonary osteoarthropathy (HPOA) specifically refers to hypertrophic osteoarthropathy in the setting of lung disease, and not from other intrathoracic processes such as mediastinal or pleural disease 5.